DigiLogicLabs/OpenSourceSports/README.md

 ## Contributing Guidelines

 1. **Getting Started**:
-   - Fork the repository
+   - Create an account on [opensourcesports.io](https://opensourcesports.io)
-   - Clone locally
+   - Familiarize yourself with the platform interface
-   - Set up the development environment
+   - Read the documentation and existing rules
-   - Read documentation
+   - Understand the submission standards

 2. **Code of Conduct**:
    - Be respectful and inclusive